vergissberlin/bashlight/README.md

 ``~/.bashrc`` on *linux* **or** ``~/.bash_profile`` on *macOS*

-**3.** Include bashlight/bashlight with followed line at the end of the bash file
+**3.** Include bashlight/bashlight with the following line at the end of the bash file

 ```
 if [ -f ~/bashlight/bashlight ]; then